joelxr/pitaco/README.md

   - You can also use `review` as a subcommand.
 - `:Pitaco clear` - Clear the current review.
 - `:Pitaco clearLine` - Clear the current review for the current line.
+- `:Pitaco comment` - Add a comment under the current line with the Pitaco diagnostics summary.
 - `:Pitaco health` - Check if Pitaco is properly configured.

 ## Configuration ⚙️